Eroica/eroica.github.io/_posts/2020-01-29-Java-Launcher-Unicode-Arguments.md

 excerpt_separator: <!--more-->
 ---

-If you are using `jpackage` (or similar, e.g. Launch4j) to create an executable file of your JVM program on Windows, it will have problems parsing Unicode characters that appear in command-line arguments.
+If you are using `jpackage`<sup id="fn1-a"><a href="#fn1">1</a></sup> to create an executable file of your JVM program on Windows, it will have problems parsing Unicode characters that appear in command-line arguments.
 [Here is more information about this issue](https://stackoverflow.com/questions/36882559/run-java-program-with-chinese-arguments-in-eclipse).

 In the case of [An Image Viewer]({% post_url 2019-12-24-An-Image-Viewer %}), I noticed that opening files with Chinese characters in them didn't work.
 Double-clicking a file passes that filename as a command-line argument to the Java launcher (the `.exe`) which then incorrectly modifies all characters into `?`.
 Before the call to Java, the filenames are still encoded correctly, but inside the program part (e.g. `fun main(args: Array<String>)` or JavaFX'es `parameters`), the arguments are already converted incorrectly.